TomoGuide/TomoGuide.github.io/docs/08-tutorial/02-scipion-preprocessing/index.md

 <img src="/imgs/03_image-2025-1-15_16-17-56.png" alt="Processing Workflow" style="width:80%;">

-Here, you need to specify the directory that contains the movies (e.g., `.eer`) and the `.mdoc` files that contain the information about each TS.
+Here, you need to specify the directory that contains the movies (e.g., `.eer`) and the `.mdoc` files that contain the information about each tilt-series.

 > **Note**: We work with Tomo5 mdocs (TFS acquisition software).
 In your case you might be working with SerialEM mdocs.
-> Scipion is smart enough to read the info from the mdoc files, but I recommend overriding these values if you know them, since they are often wrong, notably the Tilt axis angle.
+> Scipion is smart enough to read the info from the mdoc files, but I recommend overriding these values if you know them, since they are often wrong, notably the ****Tilt axis angle**.
 > If you collect your own data on a "classic" Titan G4 with Falcon4i and SelectrisX in `.eer`, the tilt axis will probably be the same as here.
-If in doubt, ask your facility manager, or check the output of AreTomo.
+If you acquired in `.tiff` this value might be different.
+In doubt, ask your facility manager, or check the output of AreTomo which can estimate the tilt axis angle.
-> A wrong tilt axis angle might result in a wrong-handed tomogram (mirrored), so it's really important to be sure.
+> A wrong tilt axis angle might result in a wrong-handed tomogram (mirrored), so it's really important to be sure of that.

 ---